KyberNetwork/smart-contracts/README.md

 3. `npx buidler test --no-compile --config buidlerConfigV4.js`

-## Example of V4 & V5 contracts in test
+## Example of V5 contract in test
 1. If contracts have not been compiled, run `bash compilation.sh`.
 This step can be skipped subsequently.
-2. Run `ganache-cli -e 1000` in another terminal
+2. Run `ganache-cli` in another terminal
-3. `npx buidler test --no-compile --config buidlerConfigV4.js ./testV4\&5/limitOrder.js`
+3. `npx buidler test --no-compile --config buidlerConfigV4.js ./testV5/v5Example.js`

 ### Explanation
-- Mock Kyber Network contract written and compiled with 0.4.18
-- Limit order contract and test token written in 0.5.9
+- Example contract written in 0.5.11
-- Limit order test script written in web3 0.2.x syntax
+- Test written in web3 0.2.x syntax